-The FAA estimates that this AD affects 87 helicopters of U.S. registry.
+The FAA estimates that this AD, if adopted as proposed, would affect 87 helicopters of U.S. registry.
 Labor costs are estimated at \$85 per work-hour.
-Based on these numbers, the FAA estimates the following costs to comply with this AD.
+Based on these numbers, the FAA estimates the following costs to comply with this proposed AD.

-Measuring tare and inspecting for a gap between the transmission restraint assembly aft attachment hardware lower washer and the truss assembly will take about 1 work-hour for an estimated cost of \$85 per helicopter and \$7,395 for the U.S. fleet.
-If required, inspecting a pitch restraint attachment point will take about 1 work-hour for an estimated cost of \$85 per attachment point per inspection cycle.
+Measuring tare and inspecting for a gap between the transmission restraint assembly aft attachment hardware lower washer and the truss assembly would take about 1 work-hour for an estimated cost of \$85 per helicopter and \$7,395 for the U.S. fleet.
+If required, inspecting a pitch restraint attachment point would take about 1 work-hour for an estimated cost of \$85 per attachment point per inspection cycle.